-I'm sure there are as many versions of chicken paprikash as there are Hungarian grandmothers.
-I wanted to recreate the version I had on a sunny patio at the Baltazár Hotel in Budapest.
+I'm sure there are as many versions of chicken paprikash as there are Hungarian grandmothers who make it.
+I wanted to recreate the version I ate on a sunny patio at the Baltazár Hotel in Budapest.

 The beautiful paprika-laden sauce is earthy and sweet, slightly spicy, and gets silkier and silkier the longer it cooks.
 The chicken is fall-off-the-bone tender and soaks up all that flavor.

-And we'll add the sour cream on top, this is not a mix-in situation and it's all the better for it.
+And to make this easy chicken paprikash recipe even easier, we'll wait and add the sour cream on top when it's time to serve.
+This is not a mix-in situation and it's all the better for it.

 Jump to: